I like to cook and eat natural, healthy, and tasty foods. I use minimal oil and don't use artificial colors or preservatives in my cooking.

 - 5 dry red chilies, broken

-- gooseberry-size tamarind, roasted or soaked in water
+- gooseberry-sized piece of tamarind, roasted or soaked in water

 - 2 pinches hing (asafoetida), solid or powder